BeamNG/BeamNGpy/README.md

 ### BeamNGpy cannot establish a connection

+ - Be sure to complete the initial set up step described in the Usage section and to repeat it with every newly released BeamNG.tech version.
  - Make sure BeamNG.tech and Python are allowed to connect to your current network in Windows Firewall.